PhangsTeam/sfng-docs/database_spec.md

 The `SFNG-INDEX.fits` is a procedurally generated FITS BINTABLE index of the `./data/` and `./derived/` trees.
 Downloading this file should allow queries of what files are available in the whole structure, meeting the use cases described above.
 The file will contain brief metatdata for files (e.g., `CDELTn`, `CTYPEn` keywords, bounding polygons in RA/Dec, depth and resolution).

-There is a single coarse organizational scheme to facilitate human navigation consisting of one layer of subdirectories that will enable rapid traversal to specific types of data.
+_Optional_:There is a single coarse organizational scheme to facilitate human navigation consisting of one layer of subdirectories that will enable rapid traversal to specific types of data.

     ./data/FIR/
     ./data/NIR/